 A “whistleblower” is a person who discloses information he or she reasonably believes evidences a potential violation of law, rules or policy, or evidences mismanagement, inaccurate reporting, or waste of funds, or theft, or evidences a danger to safety or security or relates to wrongdoing, dishonesty, illegality or unethical conduct.

 This Whistleblower Policy is applicable to our entire Company worldwide.
 All of us—employees, officers and directors—are subject to it.
 We are expected to become familiar with and comply with this Whistleblower Policy, both in letter and spirit.
-In addition, we at Tessera have a responsibility to participate in training, and to communicate the values underlying this Whistleblower Policy in our interactions with fellow Tessera people and third parties outside the Company.
+In addition, we at Xperi have a responsibility to participate in training, and to communicate the values underlying this Whistleblower Policy in our interactions with fellow Xperi people and third parties outside the Company.

-While all of us at Tessera are expected to know and follow this Whistleblower Policy, some exceptions may exist.
+While all of us at Xperi are expected to know and follow this Whistleblower Policy, some exceptions may exist.
 For example, if specific conduct is permitted under this Whistleblower Policy, but is prohibited by local law, you must comply with local law.
-The laws of certain countries may limit Tessera’s ability to protect your identity or keep reports you make confidential.
+The laws of certain countries may limit Xperi’s ability to protect your identity or keep reports you make confidential.
 If you are located in our European offices, please note carefully the specific provisions contained in this Whistleblower Policy applicable to you, as a result of data privacy and other laws in the European Union (“EU”) or the country in which you are working.

-Tessera strongly encourages all of us, regardless of our location, to raise questions or concerns promptly.
+Xperi strongly encourages all of us, regardless of our location, to raise questions or concerns promptly.
 Doing so allows our Company to address them quickly and appropriately.
 This sentiment is echoed in our Code of Business Conduct and Ethics (“Code”) and Anti-Corruption Compliance Policy, as well as in other Company policies and procedures.

 You may make a report either orally or in writing (and on an anonymous basis, if you prefer, and allowed by local law), as further detailed below.
 The Company will treat all reports seriously and will address them promptly and confidentially.
-Tessera strictly prohibits retaliation, harassment or discrimination of any kind against anyone we are aware makes a report provided that the report
+Xperi strictly prohibits retaliation, harassment or discrimination of any kind against anyone we are aware makes a report provided that the report

 Anyone who engages in such retaliation—directly or indirectly—or encourages others to do so may be disciplined, up to and including discharge, to the extent permitted by applicable law.

 of confidence in our managers and expect them to be responsive to your concerns.
 They should be your first line of defense.
 However, we realize that this is not always possible

 concerns relating to trading in the Company’s stock and other securities may be addressed to the Company’s General Counsel.
 And questions about the Company’s audits or financial reporting may be addressed to the appropriate finance department people within your organization or to the Company’s Chief Financial Officer.

-- Chief Compliance Officer: In some cases, you may feel that the concern should be reported directly to the Company’s Chief Compliance Officer.
+C. Chief Compliance Officer: In some cases, you may feel that the concern should be reported directly to the Company’s Chief Compliance Officer.
 You can do that by

-- Audit Committee: In still other cases, you may feel the concern is more appropriately addressed to the Company’s Audit Committee.
+D. Audit Committee: In still other cases, you may feel the concern is more appropriately addressed to the Company’s Audit Committee.
 You may contact the Audit Committee

-Ethics GuideLine: Still another way to report a concern is through EthicsPoint, a secure, independent third party service provider to the Company, which manages the
+E. Ethics GuideLine: Still another way to report a concern is through EthicsPoint, a secure, independent third party service provider to the Company, which manages the

-- Filing a Report by Telephone: The Ethics GuideLine can be accessed in the U.S. by calling 1-855-477-4506 or from a country other than the U.S. by following the instructions for filing a report at www.tessera.ethicspoint.com.
-When you reach the Tessera landing page, click on the link for the list of international access codes to find the toll-free telephone number for your location.
+i.
+Filing a Report by Telephone: The Ethics GuideLine can be accessed in the U.S. by calling 1-855-477-4506 or from a country other than the U.S. by following the instructions for filing a report www.Xperi.ethicspoint.com.
+When you reach the Xperi landing page, click on the link for the list of international access codes to find the toll-free telephone number for your location.
 EthicsPoint representatives are available to answer your call 24 hours a day, any day of the year, in various languages, including yours.
 They will guide you through a series of questions and file your report.
 You will be given a confidential report ID number.
 Call back or log on to the website after approximately three business days to answer any follow-up question regarding your report.

+ii.
+Filing a Report on the Internet: To file a report on the Internet, access www.Xperi.ethicspoint.com then follow the instructions to file a report.
 Use of the Ethics GuideLine is purely voluntary.
 No one will be subject to disciplinary action due to a failure to use the Ethics GuideLine.
 Improper or abusive use of the Ethics GuideLine by any person may be subject to disciplinary action.

+As a publicly traded U.S. company, Xperi is required to provide a mechanism for confidential and anonymous reports.
+Xperi maintains the Ethics GuideLine through EthicsPoint, a secure independent third-party service provider, for that purpose.
+Therefore, if you prefer, you may report concerns anonymously to the Ethics GuideLine.
 However, providing your name to the Ethics GuideLine will expedite the time it takes the Company to respond to your concern.
 It also allows the Company to contact you directly during an investigation, if necessary.
-In all cases, Tessera will treat the information you provide as confidential to the extent reasonably possible.
+In all cases, Xperi will treat the information you provide as confidential to the extent reasonably possible.
 Due to certain requirements of data protection laws in Europe and other locations, the Company may be obligated to inform the subject of a reported violation that the report was filed, and how he or she may exercise his or her right to access and correct the information regarding the allegation.
 However, in most jurisdictions this right to know or access information should not entitle the subject of the allegation to information identifying the person who reported the allegation.
 The Company will preserve anonymity to the extent law permits.